SimonKnectek/CubinoteBleSdk/README.md

 Cubinote Bluetooth SDK provides multiple platforms APIs for third-party applications to print with Cubinote via Bluetooth.

-This repostory contains liabries and demos for iOS, Android and Windows.
+This repostory contains libaries and demos for iOS, Android and Windows.
 Please open the document in Docs folder for detailed information.